7 ESG ETFs to Buy for Responsible Profits

 iShares ESG U.S. Aggregate Bond ETF

-Given the bullish outlook for bonds, the iShares ESG U.S. Aggregate Bond ETF (EAGG, $54.28) might become even more popular with investors.
+ESG isn't just for stock holders.
+Fixed-income investors can allocate responsibly via funds such as the iShares ESG U.S. Aggregate Bond ETF (EAGG, $54.80) might become even more popular with investors.

 The EAGG tracks the performance of the Bloomberg Barclays MSCI US Aggregate ESG Focus Index, which invests in U.S. dollar-denominated, investment-grade bonds issued by companies deemed by MSCI ESG Research to have favorable environmental, social and corporate governance practices.

 Like many ESG ETFs, iShares' bond offering is a youngster, getting its start in October 2018.
-But it's doing a fantastic job of attracting assets, and it sits near the $100 million mark at the moment.
+But it's doing a fantastic job of attracting assets, eclipsing the $1 billion mark.

-EAGG's roughly 740 holdings include a large slab of U.S. Treasury bonds (roughly 40%), as well as large weightings in mortgage-backed securities (28%) and corporate bonds (26%).
-The portfolio has an effective duration – a measure of sensitivity to interest rates – of 5.5 years.
-This means that if interest rates rise by 1 percentage point, the fund should lose 5.5% of its value.
+EAGG's roughly 3,400 holdings include a large slab of U.S. Treasury bonds (37%), as well as large weightings in corporate bonds (27%) and mortgage-backed securities (26%).
+The portfolio has an effective duration – a measure of sensitivity to interest rates – of 6.3 years.
+This means if interest rates rise by 1 percentage point, the fund should lose 6.3% of its value.
 The average weighted maturity of EAGG's bonds is close to eight years, which is considered intermediate-term.

 * Includes a 1-basis-point fee waiver good through June 30, 2024.